Clean Electricity Investment Tax Credits for Tax-Exempt Entities

 For the first time, the IRA makes it possible for tax-exempt organizations to receive clean energy tax credits as “direct pay” or “elective pay” (that is, in cash), even though they don’t owe Federal taxes.

-Depending on your project, you will receive 30-70% of the cost of the equipment.
+Depending on your project, you will receive 30-70% of the cost of the project.
 The credits and bonus credits are:

 More on the low-income bonus credit

-The 10% or 20% low-income credits are not guaranteed, because quantity is limited to 1.8 gigawatts per year through 2033.
+The 10% or 20% low-income credits are not guaranteed, because quantity is limited to 1.8 gigawatts per year (plus any remaining unused capacity from previous years).
 Therefore, unlike all the other credits, you must apply for them before putting the project in service.
 After being approved, you have 4 years to install the project.

 Once DOE starts reviewing applications each year, you can check this dashboard to see how much of the available capacity remains available in each category.
 Certain amounts are set aside for projects that meet additional ownership or geographic criteria (generally, projects owned by tax-exempt entities or located in disadvantaged communities).
-More info on the additional selection criteria can be found in this August 2023 IRS guidance and guidance for the 2024 allocation is here.
+More info can be found in the IRS guidance and final regulation.

 Although any business or nonprofit installing a project in a low-income area can apply for this bonus credit, it is low-wealth entities who most benefit since they might not otherwise have the funds to complete their projects.